chungchung234/cover_letter/README.md

 ## Responsive Layout
 The layout now adapts from mobile to desktop sizes.
 On small screens the navigation menu collapses behind a hamburger button, while larger screens show the full menu.

+## Enhanced Readability
+Content sections are wrapped with Tailwind's `prose` classes for better typography.
+A floating **scroll to top** button fades in after scrolling down, letting you quickly return to the beginning of the page.

 ## Personalization
 Edit the values near the top of `main.js` (around lines 5–11) to update your name, role, location, and other details shown on the site.
 You can also modify